 We don’t need to specifically set the FLASK_APP variable if we use the name “app.py” for our file since it is the standard name.
 Flask is smart enough to find that file and run it without specifying the name of the file.

-Now, copy-paste the URL on a browser.
+Now, copy-paste the URL into a browser.
 You’ll get an output like this:

 Now, let’s use templates.
 Create a folder called ‘templates’ in your project folder.
 Create a new file called ‘index.html’.